Cinema of Iran: Contemporary Iranian cinema

 Today, the Iranian box office is dominated by commercial Iranian films.
-Western films are occasionally shown in movie theaters. and contemporary Hollywood productions are shown on state television.
+Western films are occasionally shown in movie theaters, while contemporary Hollywood productions are broadcast on state television.
 Iranian art films are often not screened officially, and are viewable via unlicensed DVDs which are available.
 Some of these acclaimed films were screened in Iran and had box office success.
 Examples include Rassul Sadr Ameli's "I'm Taraneh, 15", Rakhshan Bani-Etemad's "Under the skin of the City", Bahman Ghobadi's "Marooned in Iraq" and Manijeh Hekmat's "Women's Prison".

 Commercial cinema in Iran

 The internationally award-winning cinema of Iran is quite different from the domestically-oriented films.
 The latter caters to an entirely different audience, which is largely under the age of 25.
 This commercial Iranian cinema genre is largely unknown in the West, as the films are targeted at national audiences.
 This type of films can be listed in three different periods: